 F&A costs - also referred to as "indirect costs" - are essential costs of conducting research.
-The federal government's longstanding recognition and payment of its share of these costs has helped U.S. colleges and universities build and support the required research infrastructure that has made the American research enterprise the best in the world.
+The federal government's longstanding recognition and payment of these costs has helped U.S. colleges and universities build and support the required research infrastructure that has made the American research enterprise the best in the world.

-When the government provides a grant to a university for a research project, a portion (typically 67-75 percent) of the budget is available directly to the research team.
+When the government provides a grant to a university for a research project, a portion (typically 67-75 percent) of the funds are distributed directly to the research team.
 This "direct costs" portion supports researcher salaries, graduate students, equipment, and supplies.
 Another portion (typically 25-33 percent) covers necessary research infrastructure and operating expenses that the university provides to support the research.
-These research expenses - officially "indirect costs" but more descriptively called facilities and administrative (F&A) costs - include: state-of-the art research laboratories; high-speed data processing; national security protections (e.g., export controls); patient safety (e.g., human subjects protections); radiation safety and hazardous waste disposal; personnel required to support essential administrative and regulatory compliance work, maintenance staff, and other activities necessary for supporting research.
+These research expenses - officially called facilities and administrative (F&A) costs - include: state-of-the art research laboratories; high-speed data processing; national security protections (e.g., export controls); patient safety (e.g., human subjects protections); radiation safety and hazardous waste disposal; personnel required to support essential administrative and regulatory compliance work, maintenance staff, and other activities necessary for supporting research.